 To release the harness there is no re-threading through small slots.
 Open the ClickTight compartment, and on each side, there are holders for the harness, as shown in the picture on the above right.

 Slide the harness off of each side, and close the compartment.
 Then roll up the straps, and tuck them under the sides, as pictured to the left.

 So how is the booster fit?
 Perfect!
-The model to the right is 6 years old, 45 lbs, and 48″ tall.
+The model to the right is 6 years old, 45 lbs., and 48 inches tall.
 The belt hits low on the lap, and correctly on the shoulder.
 Lower anchors can be used to secure the seat in booster mode.

 Note: the recline mode cannot be used while in booster mode.

 Here, our 8-year-old model displays the fit in booster mode.
 He’s 8 years old, 89 lbs. and 49 inches tall. for good measure, we wanted to show where the lap belt sits.

 FAA Approval: Great news!
 The Frontier 90 and Pinnacle 90 are now FAA approved for use on an airplane.
 To install on an airplane, leave the ClickTight panel closed and run the airplane lap belt over top of the ClickTight compartment.
 As a service to you, our fabulous reader, we travelled with a Frontier and wrote about the experience.

 Blast From the Past: Frontier 85 vs Frontier 90